Board of Directors

 Treasurer

-Jessica Hughes Ford is the Chief Communications Officer for Arkansas Community Foundation.
+Jessica Hughes Ford is the Chief Executive Officer for Arkansas Community Foundation.
 A native of Redfield, Arkansas, Ford holds a B.A. in Women’s Studies from the University of Wyoming and has worked in the nonprofit sector since 2003.
 Prior to joining the Community Foundation staff, Ford spent over 12 years at Heifer International.
 She piloted Heifer’s first “Women & Global Leadership Development Program” with a one-year assignment with Heifer Peru.
 Ford is also an alumni of the Thunderbird School of Global Management’s “Emerging Leaders in the Social Sector” program.
 She is a member of Leadership Greater Little Rock Class XXXVI, Renew America Together Civil Leadership Cohort Four and the Arkansas Chapter of PRSA.
-Ford is a certified yoga teacher, empty nester and proud dog mom.

-In her role as director of external relations for the Arkansas Center for Health Improvement (ACHI), Sandra McGrew, APR, oversees strategic communication efforts on behalf of the health policy center.
+In her role as interim executive director for the Arkansas Center for Health Improvement (ACHI), Sandra McGrew, APR, oversees strategic communication efforts on behalf of the health policy center.

 Before joining ACHI, she spent several years working in the agency world, most recently in a leadership role at Ghidotti, where her work centered on public relations and content marketing.
 Sandra has 20 years of communications experience and began her career as a journalist.
 She holds a broadcast journalism degree from Harding University.